Abruzzo: Economy

 Until a few decades ago, Abruzzo was a backward region of Southern Italy.
 Since the 1950s, Abruzzo has showed steady economic growth.
-In 1951, per capita income or GDP was 53% of that of wealthier Northern Italy.
+In 1951, per capita income, or GDP, was only 53% of that of wealthier Northern Italy.
 The gap has since narrowed, being 65% in 1971 and 76% by 1994.
 The region reached the highest per capita GDP of Southern Italy through the highest growth rate of every other region of Italy.
 The unemployment rate stood at 9.3% in 2020.